-Our mission is to bring children from countries with little to no access to care to the United States for life-saving heart surgeries.
+Our mission is to provide life-saving heart surgeries to children from around the world where specialized medical treatment is either scarce or nonexistent.
 Upon learning that children would not be able to travel to the United States for the foreseeable future, we went to work to find help for them closer to home.
 Through our expansive relationships around the globe and our financial support, all of the children who were previously approved to come to the United States are scheduled to receive surgery this year through organizations highly trusted and offering great surgical outcomes.

 We have also learned about 50+ other children that need our help immediately and will fund surgeries for these children in India, Kenya and the Grand Caymans in partnership with Gift of Life International, Care for a Child’s Heart, and Haiti Cardiac Alliance.